FourierTransformer/TableSalt/README.md

     git submodule add git://github.com/FourierTransformer/TableSalt.git

-after which you need to do a `git submodule update --recursive` to fully initialize it.
+after which you need to do a `git submodule update --init --recursive` to fully initialize it.

 or you could just clone it and include it in your project: